Book Sachsenhausen Concentration Camp Memorial Tickets & Tours

 The Sachsenhausen Concentration Camp was a Nazi camp in Oranienburg, Germany, used from 1936 until April 1945.
 Today, it remains a memorial to the 200,000 people imprisoned and 100,000 people killed at this torture facility.
 It is one of the few places in the world that portray the brutality and atrocities done by the Nazis during the World War, making it a must-visit landmark in Germany.
 Read on to know more about the history of the Sachsenhausen Concentration Camp, how to book Sachsenhausen Concentration Camp Memorial tickets, its opening hours, and other pieces of information that will help you plan your visit.

-Why Visit the Sachsenhausen Concentration Camp?
+Why visit the Sachsenhausen Concentration Camp?

 Why Visit the Sachsenhausen Concentration Camp Memorial

-• Witness a Part of World History: In Sachsenhausen, you can witness the extent of human cruelty that imprisoned and tortured more than 200,000 people between 1936 and 1945.
+• Witness a part of world history: In Sachsenhausen, you can witness the extent of human cruelty that imprisoned and tortured more than 200,000 people between 1936 and 1945.

-• Explore the Historic Site: You can book a guided tour where an expert historian will take you around 37 different themed exhibition areas, such as the barracks, the infirmary, the gas chambers, the gallows, the crematorium, and more.
+• Explore the historic site: You can book a guided tour where an expert historian will take you around 37 different themed exhibition areas, such as the barracks, the infirmary, the gas chambers, the gallows, the crematorium, and more.

-Your Sachsenhausen Concentration Camp Memorial Tickets Explained
+Sachsenhausen Concentration Camp Memorial guided tour tickets

 Sachsenhausen Concentration Camp Memorial Guided Tour Tickets